- 10 Year and 2 Month Update John C’s Bilateral Hip Resurfacing with Dr. Gross 2008

 I had my left hip resurfaced by Dr. Gross back in February of 2011.

 My story – condensed version.
 My hip began to *barely* hurt in my late 20s / early 30s.
 It was a nuisance but not a problem.
-By … Read the rest
+By my mid 30s it was clearly a problem and I had to stop a lot of activites I enjoyed, but I just dealt with it … Read the rest

 Jim was told at age 43 that total hip replacement was his only option for pain relief and motion improvement.
 Luckily he found out about Dr. Rogerson and Birmingham hip resurfacing.
 Six months following his BHR Jim is back playing hockey, waterskiing, running and playing golf without any pain!

 “I was diagnosed with severe degenerative arthritis in my left hip in March 2014 at the age of 43.
-I had always led a very active … Read the rest
+I had always led a very active lifestyle, playing a variety of sports with my favorites being ice hockey, golf, and slalom waterskiing.
+When I was first diagnosed by a local orthopedic … Read the rest

 Patient Bill B. is back on the slopes following his BHR